djhmateer/djhmateer.github.io/_posts/2023-08-20-auto archiver v6.md

 ## Thoughts

-Naming structure on folders is not good - I want it to be the entry number eg `DM-001`
+Naming structure on folders is not good - I want it to be the entry number eg `DM-001`.
+This is possible!

 Multiple storages not really supported as just writes multiple into the spreadsheet